ephraimkreighbaum/text-tweaker/README.md

 # Text Tweaker Discord bot
 A Discord bot written in node.js that randomly replaces words in random sentences with any word of your choosing!

-The code is quite simple, it is mostly an experiment I did to see how accurately Chat-GPT can generate code.
-I modified about 75% of the code.
 Free for anyone to use and customize.

 ## Creating your bot through Discord Developer Portal